Scalable Multi Agent Diffusion Policies for Coverage Control: Decentralized Coverage Amidst Occlusions

 \subsection{Imitation Learning}

-We create a dataset $\calD = \{\bfU_0^{(m)}, \bfX^{(m)}, \bfO^{(m)}\}$ of $100\times10^3$ examples by sampling observations and actions from rollouts of the clairvoyant Centroidal Voronoi Tesselation expert (see Appendix \ref{app:baselines}).
-The dataset is generated in environments of size \qtyproduct{1024x1024}{\metre} containing $N = 32$ robots and $F = 32$ Gaussian features The coverage control simulator and data generation code are taken from the Coverage Control Library~\cite{agarwal_lpac_2024}.
+We create a dataset $\calD = \{\bfU_0^{(m)}, \bfX^{(m)}, \bfO^{(m)}\}$ of $100\times10^3$ examples by sampling observations and actions from rollouts of the clairvoyant Centroidal Voronoi Tessellation (CVT) expert (see \hyperref[app:baselines]{Appendix}).
+The dataset is generated in environments of size \qtyproduct{1024x1024}{\metre} containing $N = 32$ robots and $F = 32$ Gaussian features.
+The coverage control simulator and data generation code are taken from the Coverage Control Library~\cite{agarwal_lpac_2025}.
 We divide this dataset into \num{70000} training examples, \num{20000} validation examples and \num{10000} test examples.
-The learning hyperparameters were selected by performing a Bayesian sweep over the learning rate and weight decay.
+The learning hyperparameters, including the architecture parameters, were selected by performing a Bayesian sweep over the learning rate and weight decay.
 MADP was trained with a learning rate of $\text{lr} = \num{8.5e-5}$ and a weight decay of $\text{wd} = \num{2.1e-12}$.
-The model was trained with $1000$ epochs and a batch size of $196$ on an Nvidia RTX 3090 GPU; the validation loss patience was set to $500$ with a minimum error of $\num{1e-4}$.
+The model was trained for $1000$ epochs and a batch size of $196$ on an Nvidia RTX 3090 GPU; the validation loss patience was set to $500$ with a minimum error of $\num{1e-4}$.